Spinach Quiche

 Indian rice Ingredients

-• 1 cups of white Basmati rice
+• 1 cup white Basmati rice

-• 2 cups of water or meat stock
+• 2 cups water or meat stock

 • 2 tsp ghee (homemade the best)